 To no family-featured ghost,

 Nor did any word body with a name

 The blank mood she walked in. . . .

-("Hardcastle Crags")
+("Hardcastle Craqs")

-Whereas the appearance of the Arab initiates Wordsworth into the mysteries of the untranslatable truth beyond words, the language of the unconscious, Plath's bownload of the unconscious and Plath's bownload of the unconscious and the unconscious a

-Wordsworth learns, when he holds the shell to his ear, is indeed remarkable.
+Whereas the appearance of the Arab initiates Wordsworth into the mysteries of the untranslatable truth beyond words, the language of the unconscious, Plath's persona, deprived of the apparition, hears no such saving language.
+What Wordsworth learns, when he holds the shell to his ear, is indeed remarkable.
 Itself an object of beauty, the shell utters what the young Wordsworth yearns to understand:

 ... so beautiful in shape, In colour so resplendent, with command That I should hold it to my ear.
-I did so, And heard that instant in an unknown tongue.
-Which yet I understood, articulate sounds, A loud prophetic blast of harmony; An Ode, in passion uttered, which foretold Destruction to the children of the earth By deluge, now at hand. . . .
+I did so, And heard that instant in an unknown tongue, Which yet I understood, articulate sounds, A loud prophetic blast of harmony: An Ode, in passion uttered, which foretold Destruction to the children of the earth By deluge, now at hand. . . .